mattymaloney/mattymaloney.github.io/_posts/2016-03-25-office-vpn-routing.md

 sudo route add 192.168.0.0 192.168.0.250 255.255.248.0
 ```

 I found that using CIDR notation in the `ifconfig` and `route` commands were not producing the proper results, and I don't understand why there's a difference.
-All I know right now is that these commands work.
+All I know right now is that these commands are working for me right now.